stla/prettifyAddins/cran-comments.md

-## Release summary.
+## Release summary

-This is a resubmission.
-I quoted the language names in DESCRIPTION, as requested by the CRAN team.
-The CRAN team also requested that I add some executable examples.
-But I can't: this package does not contain any function to be run from the R console, it only contains some functions to be run from the RStudio Addins menu.
+Second version.
+There is a 'NOTE' in the CRAN checks of the first version, and I fixed this issue.

 ## Test environments